Biden tells House Democrats tuition-free community college is out of economic package - Local News 8

 The President said they plan to keep an expansion of Medicare, which includes hearing, dental and vision — in line with what the progressives want.

+Speaking about his social safety net proposal at a child care center in Connecticut on Friday, the President said, “I don’t know that I can get it done, but I also have proposed free community college, like you’ve done here in the state of Connecticut, to help students from lower-income families attend community college (and) four-year schools.”

+Former President Barack Obama proposed making community college free back in 2015, but it never happened on a federal level.
+Many blue and red states, as well as cities, have enacted some version of a law law making tuition free, but enacting the program at a federal level could have provided a much-needed jolt for two-year colleges, which saw a huge drop in enrollment during the coronavirus pandemic.

-Moreover, California Rep. Ro Khanna told CNN’s Jake Tapper on “The Lead” that Biden planned to provide “community college scholarships” in the package.
-Khanna also indicated that the President wanted to keep universal pre-K, along with about $300 billion in investments to help combat climate change.
+Khanna indicated to Tapper that the President wanted to keep universal pre-K, along with about $300 billion in investments to help combat climate change.

-But the debate over climate change has not yet been settled — since progressives want to go much further and Manchin has resisted those plans.
+Debate over climate change within the final bill has not yet been settled — since progressives want to go much further and Manchin has resisted those plans.

 Democrats are debating what they should include after Manchin said he would oppose an electricity standard to force utilities to use cleaner-burning fuels to reduce greenhouse gas emissions by 50% over the next decade.

-Note: This story has been updated with additional reporting Tuesday.